Exercise When you Wake up

 Coach Chris: It’s all about how you move your pelvis.

 Rick Kaselj: Yes, your mid back and pelvis are going into that extension.
 Usually, our knees are bent, and we are kind of like in a fetal position which puts our back in a flexed position, so many times where we get relief is if we go the exact opposite way.
 When it comes to lying down, many people end up sleeping on their side; we don’t sleep with our legs straight like a pencil on our side.

 We are lying on our side, and we’ve been flexed all night, and we get relief by opening up and arching our back.

 Coach Chris: That’s a very good point, too, because you have to think you’ve been in that position for 6 to 8 hours.
 The best thing to do is give your body that opposite movement and go the other way.

 Watch for Fix My Back Pain, which will come out later this week.
 If you have back pain, it is a program to help you get back to pain-free workouts.

 Here is a sneak peek:

 Have you ever had back pain?
 Do you have it right now?

 Ever wondered why you have it and what to do about it?

-Rick Kaselj shows you 6 quick and easy self-assessment that you can do right now that will show why you have back pain.
-The best part is, Rick will tell you what you need to do to fix your back pain in this short video.
+Rick Kaselj shows you six quick and easy self-assessments that you can do right now that will show why you have back pain.
+In this short video, Rick will tell you what you need to do to fix your back pain.